7 - Give Us a Show Then

 "Nothing you need concern yourself about."

-"You don't seriously think he would have hurt me."
+"You don't seriously think he would hurt me."

-Looking anxiously at the door, she sighed.
-"No, I just suggested she have a little chat with him.
+Looking anxiously at the door, she said, "No, it was about… an unrelated matter.
 And you need to stay here for your protection.
 I am not on shall we say friendly terms with some of our fellow mages.
 They might choose to take their revenge upon me through you."

 Instead of leaving she swiftly walked toward the only bare wall in the room.
 As she moved, the entire wall sprang to life with the image of a columned temple.